adambard/learnxinyminutes-docs/haskell.html.markdown

    name <- getLine -- this gets a line and gives it the name "input" putStrLn "Hello, " ++ name

--- Exercise: write your own version of
+-- Exercise: write your own version of `interact`.

---            interact :: (String -> String) -> IO()
+-- The code in `sayHello` will never be executed, however.
+The only -- action that ever gets executed is the value value of `main`.

--- The above code will never be executed, however.
-The only -- way you execute a value of type IO() is to make it the -- value of `main`.
-So, you can comment out the above definition -- of `main` and add:
+-- To run `sayHello` comment out the above definition of `main` -- and repalce it with:
 --   main = sayHello

 -- Let's unerstand how the function `getLine` we just used works.